Gauravshukl/Flutter-application-/README.md

 # Flutter-application-
-it is an flutter application build dor all compatible devices android,web,macos and ios.
+it is an flutter application build for all compatible devices android,web,macos and ios.